 This will simply remove the item from the list of files that were previously added through "fossil add".

 This shows the list of changes that have been done and will be committed the next time you run "fossil commit".
 It's a useful command to run before running "fossil commit" just to check that things are OK before proceeding.

 To actually apply the pending changes to the repository, e.g. new files marked for addition, checked-out files that have been edited and must be checked-in, etc.

 If no file names are provided on the command-line then all changes will be checked in, otherwise just the listed file(s) will be checked in.

 If you wish to compare the last revision of a file and its checked out version in your work directory:

 If you wish to compare two different revisions of a file in the repository:

-fossil finfo myfile: Note the first hash, which is the UUID of the commit when the file was commited
+fossil finfo myfile: Note the first hash, which is the hash of the commit when the file was committed

 fossil revert myfile.c